jozefg/drafts/constructivism.md

 ## Who on Earth Cares?

-Now constructive logic probably sounds reasonable, if weird, it doesn't immediately strike me as particularly useful!
-Indeed, the main reason why computer science cares about constructivism is because we all use it already!
+Now while constructive logic probably sounds reasonable, if weird, it doesn't immediately strike me as particularly useful!
+Indeed, the main reason why computer science cares about constructivism is because we all use it already.

 To better understand this, let's talk about the Curry-Howard isomorphism.
 It states that there's a mapping from a type to a logical